Pixadus/pixadus.github.io/ship/src/entries/mold.md

 [^2]: https://www.tandfonline.com/doi/abs/10.1080/01919510903043996
 ## Mold Prevention

-Andromeda doesn't have good ventilation when she's closed up.
+The Endurance doesn't have good ventilation when she's closed up (yet).
 I have two small passive cowl vents, one at the front, the other at the rear, and a decaying solar mushroom vent.
-So, lots of still air - she's the perfect environment for mold on a wet day, which happens often here.
+So, lots of still air ... collecting condensation ... means she's the perfect environment for mold on a wet day, which happens often here.

 So I need ventilation.
 But that'll take time and parts - for now, I've killed off the local mold population, so I need a temporary solution until then.